angelicagiordanowsu/Currency-convertor/README.md

 # CURRENCY CONVERTOR
-A GUI app which converts currencies
+A python program which converts currencies